 Offshore companies accept credit cards (albeit because they mask who they are to these companies), but there is a deposit fee.
 With the rise in cryptocurrency, there has been a growth in money coming in via Bitcoin and other cryptos.

 Offshore sportsbooks don’t pay U.S. taxes, so they keep more of their earnings and use some of their bonus cash on promotional offers.
-They offer both free bets and deposit matches.
+They offer both bonus bets and deposit matches.
 Usually, sending money in via crypto gives customers the largest match from the company.